jonamotta/TauTagAndProbe/README.md

 All of this steps for the optimization are done using this second tool: https://github.com/jonamotta/TauObjectsOptimization

+Due to the package's lack of forward-compatibility with CMSSW, the optimzation is run into CMSSW_11_0_2.

 ## Ntuples content
 The Ntuple produced that way contain basic tau offline quantities (kinematics, DM, various discriminators) + bits corresponding to various HLT triggers (tauTriggerBits variable) + L1-HLT specific variables (for expert user).